ichard26/ichard26.github.io/content/blog/2022-04-07-compiling-black-with-mypyc-part-1.md

 ## black + mypyc: Initial steps

-I wasn't the first person to integrate mypyc into Black, way back in September 2019, [@msullivan] [opened a PR getting Black ready][original-pr] for compilation.
-Unfortunately as typical in open source projects, no one took the half-completed work and pushed it to production, i.e. PyPI, ... for almost two years.
+I wasn't the first person to integrate mypyc into Black; way back in September 2019, [@msullivan] [opened a PR getting Black ready][original-pr] for compilation.
+Unfortunately, as is typical in open source projects, no one took the half-completed work and pushed it to production, i.e. PyPI, ... for almost two years.

 > You might be wondering why performance even matters, well clearly it mattered a lot
 > since [GH-366] was opened in June 2018!
 The TL;DR is that for environments where Black
-> is **run on save automatically, the more responsive it is the better** as less time
+> is **ran on save automatically, the more responsive it is the better** as less time
 > is spent in a laggy editor window.
 >
-> Start up time is important too given imports are costly, but this issue was explicitly
+> Startup time is important too given imports are costly, but this issue was explicitly
 > about formatting throughput (it turns out mypyc can reduce import time too!).

 Given I first publicly announced my work finishing up the project on July 4th 2021, I